AmeyKelekar/DataAnalysisUsingPython/DataAnalysisOnCrimeInChicago/README.md

 ##Pre-exploration steps:
 - Since there is no month in the orginal CSV file, it had to be extracted from the date column for Seasonality Analysis.
 - Since there is no hour in the orginal CSV file, it had to be extracted from the date column for Crime over time Analysis.
-- Since community name(neighbourhood) is not given in the CSV file, it is fetched using the API "http://crime.chicagotribune.com/api/1.0-beta1/communityarea/" and then merged with the DataFile.
+- Since community name(neighbourhood) is not given in the CSV file, it is fetched using the API http://crime.chicagotribune.com/api/1.0-beta1/communityarea/ and then merged with the DataFile.
+- **geopy library:**
+	- Approximately 9% of the community area are blank in the Dataset.
+	- Initially I used the geopy library to fetch the community name corresponding to aset of coordinates (latitude and longitude)
-- Approximately 9% of the community area are blank in the Dataset, so initially I tried to find the community name using geopy library.
-But there is limitation to the query to get neighbourhood value and after sometime the code use to fail giving "GeocoderServiceError: [Errno 65] No route to host"
+	- But there is a limitation to the query to get neighbourhood value and after sometime the code failed giving a service denial error: "GeocoderServiceError: [Errno 65] No route to host"
+- **googlemaps API:**
-- I also tried using googlemaps API 'http://maps.googleapis.com/maps/api/geocode/json' to get the neighbourhood values for all missing data, but again there is query limit of 2500 records per day.
+	- Later I tried to use googlemaps API http://maps.googleapis.com/maps/api/geocode/json to get the neighbourhood values for all missing data.
+	- But again there is query limit of **2500 records per day.**
-- If you pay and take developers account, even then the limit is 100000 request per day.
-So at the end these records were omitted for Chicago Crime Rates By Community Area Analysis.
+	- If you pay and take developers account, even then the limit is **100000 request per day.**
+	- At the end these records were omitted for Chicago Crime Rates By Community Area Analysis only.
 - Categorized and combined crime into new categories to perform Chicago Crime Rates By Community Area Analysis.

 ##Folder Structure: